 In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2019-12, Income Taxes (Topic 740), simplifying the accounting for income taxes by removing certain exceptions to the general principles.
-The guidance will be effective at the beginning of the Company's first quarter of fiscal 2022.
+The guidance will be effective at the beginning of the Company's first quarter of fiscal 2021.
 Early adoption of the amendments is permitted.
-We do not expect the adoption of this ASU to have any material impact on its condensed consolidated financial statements.
+The Company does not expect the adoption of this ASU to have any material impact on its condensed consolidated financial statements.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The amendments in this ASU replace the incurred loss impairment methodology in current GAAP with a methodology that reflects current expected credit loss (CECL) and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 The guidance will be effective at the beginning of the Company's first quarter of fiscal 2023.
 Early adoption of the amendments is permitted.
-The Company is currently evaluating the effect this ASU will have on its condensed consolidated financial statements.
+The Company does not expect the adoption of this ASU to have any material impact on its condensed consolidated financial statements.